Neil deGrasse Tyson praises Huntsville’s space culture - NewsBreak

 HUNTSVILLE, Ala.
 (WHNT) — Dr. Neil deGrasse Tyson has been viewed by millions of astronomy fans across TV shows, podcasts , and more, but never in front of thousands in the Rocket City, despite visiting thrice before.

-The Orion Amphitheatre offers that opportunity, and Tyson told News 19 that visiting the area makes him feel “at home.”Five planets align in the pre-dawn sky this June
+The Orion Amphitheatre offers that opportunity, and Tyson told News 19 that visiting the area makes him feel “at home.”‘Great Resignation’ creates challenges for Dothan manufacturer

 “It’s a special place, and the residents know this.
 And I’m there to help people (with Wednesday night’s lecture) – not that you need help – celebrating that fact,” Tyson said.